spinofsf/SDC-Advanced-lane-detection/README.md

          avg_road_width = curr_road_width
 ```

 ####5.
-Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+Metrics - Radius of curvature & Offset from center

 Radius of curvature and vehicle offset from center is calculated in the file `gen_stats_display.py`

- First, the lanes detected in pixels are converted to lanes in real world meters
+ First, the lanes detected in pixels are converted to lanes in real world meters and curve fitted
 ```python
     ym_per_pix = 30/720 # meters per pixel in y dimension
     xm_per_pix = 3.7/700 # meters per pixel in x dimension